clean-code-craft-tcq-1/test-for-analytics-Niyas12/README.md

 ## Analysis-functionality to be tested

-This section lists the Analysis for which _tests_ must be written.
+This section lists the Analysis for which _tests_ must be written.-

 Battery Telemetrics are collected and stored on a server.
 Data for a month is stored in a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values).